matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ## Spring Boot Auto Configuration

 - :star: `@SpringBootApplication`:
-    - SpringContext
+    - `@SpringContext`
-    - AutoConfiguration
+    - `@AutoConfiguration`
-    - ComponentScan
+    - `@ComponentScan`
 - Spring boot looks at:
     - Frameworks available on **CLASSPATH**.
-    - Existing configuration for the application based on these.
+    - An existing configuration for the application based on these.
-- Spring boot provides basic configuration needed to configure the application with these framework.
+- Spring boot provides a basic configuration needed to configure the application with framework.
 - This is called **AutoConfiguration**.

 ***